Kevino135/skripsi/README.md

 If the tool detects a potential credential, a window will popup User can choose to
 1. Continue with encryption
-2. Continue without encryption
+> If user chooses to continue with encryption, user will be prompted to enter an encryption key and select which issues to encrypt.
-3. Cancel
+3. Continue without encryption

-If user chooses to continue with encryption, user will be prompted to enter an encryption key and select which issues to encrypt.
+> If user chooses to continue without encryption, user will be prompted to confirm.
-If user chooses to continue without encryption, user will be prompted to confirm.
+5. Cancel
-If user chooses to cancel, program exits with exit code 1.
+> If user chooses to cancel, program exits with exit code 1.

 ## Pre-push hook
 The tool pushes the commit, then